jackoalan/PSPL/Toolchain/pspl.1.md

 * `-e` `LITTLE`,`BIG`,`BI`:
   Set **default endianness** for the PSPL package or object being output.
-  By default, the endianness used is either *overridden by the target platform* or the *native-endianness of the PSPL toolchain execution*.
+  By default, the endianness used is either overridden by the target platform or the native-endianness of the PSPL toolchain execution.

 AUTHOR